MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-platform-automation-devops.md

 - [Environments](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/environments) explains the purpose of multi environments to build, test, and release code with greater speed and frequency.
 This approach makes deployment as straightforward as possible.
 - [Test-driven development](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/development-strategy-test-driven-development) addresses how to use unit testing to improve the quality of new features and improvements in the Azure Landing Zone code-base.

-With requisite source code management tooling in place, along with source code management processes established from the previous sections, Ansible automation code with accompanying infrastructure/configuration as code should be developed to deploy core infrastructure to support the RHEL Platform for Azure Landing Zones model (note the following assumes a complete, greenfield deployment of the platform, with brownfield and/or existing on-premises RH-ISAM deployments only requiring a subset):
+With requisite source code management tooling in place, along with source code management processes established from the previous sections, Ansible automation code with accompanying infrastructure/configuration as code should be developed to deploy core infrastructure to support the RHEL Platform for Azure Landing Zones model (note the following assumes a complete, Greenfield deployment of the platform, with Brownfield and/or existing on-premises RH-ISAM deployments only requiring a subset):

 - Create Azure resource groups
 - Create virtual networks